dogweather/forkful/content/en/fish-shell/numbers/rounding-numbers.md

 weight: 13
 ---

-## What & Why?
-Rounding numbers is about chopping off decimal places to simplify your data or fit specific formats.
-Programmers do it for user-friendly display, efficient storage, or when decimal precision is a non-issue.

 ## How to:
 In Fish, rounding numbers hinges on the `math` command.
 Use `math -s0` to round to the nearest integer.